adamchalmers/blog/content/pin-unpin.md

 }
 ```

 OK, so a `TimedWrapper` is generic over a type `Fut`, which must be a `Future`.
 And it will store a future of that type as a field.
-It'll also have a `start` field which will record when the first was first polled.
+It'll also have a `start` field which will record when it first was first polled.
 Let's write a constructor:

 ```rust
 impl<Fut: Future> TimedWrapper<Fut> {